-500,000 common stock units will be sold on a firm commitment basis by Janney Montgomery Scott LLC, as underwriter, along with any units not purchased in the directed share subscription program.
+Directed Share Subscription Program Up to 1,500,000 common stock units will be offered by subscription to U.S. holders of our common stock who underwriter, along with any units not purchased in the directed share subscription program.
 The closing of the directed share subscription program and the underwritten offering are not conditioned upon one another and will occur concurrently.
-In the event the underwriter purchases the 500,000 common stock units to be sold on a firm commitment basis, it also will be obligated to purchase any and all common stock units not purchased in the directed share subscription program.
+In the event the underwriter purchases the 580,000 common stock units to be sold on a firm commitment basis, it also will be obligated to purchase any and all common stock units not purchased in the directed share subscription program.